10 Must Read Homeschool Blogs

 Jenny at Faith and Good Works blogs about homeschooling, homesteading, and homemaking.
 She shares her family’s journey as they live in faith and learn through good works on their off-grid farm.
-I find it interesting that their home runs solely on solar and wind turbine power, and they fill a cistern with water that they haul from a spring.
 They are working toward becoming a completely self-sustaining off-grid homestead.

 I hope you will enjoy these homeschool blogs as much as I have!

 Note: This post was originally published on August 23, 2020 and has been updated for accuracy and comprehensiveness.